 Although my grandparents are no longer with us, their legacy of giving back lives on through me.

-About seven years ago, a church member’s home caught on fire and destroyed everything.
+In 2013, a church member’s home caught on fire and destroyed everything.
 I scrambled desperately to collect donated items for the family, such as household items, clothing, and shelter.
 We also collected nearly $800 in donations, which was used to purchase additional grocery items and delivered them to her family.
-That was the turning point in my life: I chose to transform our blessings into an opportunity to give back to our communities, and founded Families Helping Families in Houston.
+That was the turning point in my life: I chose to transform our blessings into an opportunity to give back to our communities and founded Families Helping Families in Houston.

 It has evolved into something greater and more impactful than I could have ever imagined.
 And I am eternally thankful to all those who help make it happen year over year.

 Nikki Collins is a lifelong Houstonian growing up in the Alief area.
-Nikki comes from a large, close nit family and lives by the mantra of “Family First”.
-Nikki met her husband, Quincy, while they were both attending Houston Baptist University.
+Nikki comes from a large, close-knit family and lives by the mantra of “Family First”.
+Nikki met her husband, Quincy, while they were both attending Houston Christian University.
 They first connected over their shared love of music and have been friends and partners ever since.
 Nikki is a proud and doting mom to Quincy II and Sydney.

 Nikki currently serves as Associate Director, Human Capital Management at American Virtual Cloud Technologies, Inc. and is committed to maintaining professional partnerships and support to business leaders to drive business results.
-Nikki has a master’s degree in Strategic Business Management from the University of Houston, a bachelor’s degree in Entrepreneurial Management from Houston Baptist University, and is certified as a Senior Professional in Human Resources.
+Nikki has a master’s degree in Strategic Business Management from the University of Houston, a bachelor’s degree in Entrepreneurial Management from Houston Christian University and is certified as a Senior Professional in Human Resources.

 Nikki is a board member and co-founder of Families Helping Families Houston and shares Quincy’s passion for and commitment to serving her community.